 According to Held, even some at the Frye were uncomfortable with Strong Girl, a situation necessitating a inter-staff meeting to discuss reactions to the piece.
 Knowing this, I had to grin a short while later, when I found the following remark in the public comment book, functionally placed on a pedestal among the art.
 Addressed to Crumb himself, it read: I don’t think you’ll ever read any of this.
 However, if you someday do, know that you pissed off a fair number of very reserved Seattleites.

 Having less than fifteen minutes to go before closing time, I stood by the comment book, surveying the crowd still milling about, hearing nervous laughter and titters, seeing a few men of Crumb’s generation, sporting grey ponytails, smiling knowingly as they wander from piece to piece, clearly lost in personal recollection.
-I spot one female attendee who seems to have literally walked right out of one of Crumb’s panels, walking her
+I spot one female attendee who seems to have literally walked right out of one of Crumb’s panels, walking her Rubenesque form like a badge of pride.

 Held commented that many girls, women, who had come through the exhibit, were clearly being empowered by Crumb’s representation of strongly-built females, as noted by comments in the book like You can draw me anytime, though I thought This show makes me wish I had more powerful thighs was perhaps more telling.
 I find the whole positive spin on this a bit willfully idealistic, in that the women in Crumb’s cartoons are the manifestations of an obsessive and patently unhealthy fixation, one readily acknowledged by Crumb himself.
 Nevertheless, as Held stated, it was encouraging to see such a broad cross-section of the public taking in the art.